• Tel: +44(0)1479 821248

 Your leaders

-Expert Local leader - Andrés Trujillo One of the most experienced guides in Ecuador, Andrés is a bilingual naturalist guide who has led many times here for Heatherlea.
+Expert Local leader - Andrés Trujillo One of the most experienced guides in Ecuador, Andrés is a bilingual naturalist guide who has led many times here for Heatherlea and is a favourite with our guests.
 He has tremendous enthusiasm, excellent knowledge of Ecuadorian history, nature and an incredible knowledge of birding.

 Other birding and wildlife holidays in Ecuador & Galapagos